-Key Products Societal Value / Potential Management

-and Contribution to UN SDGs Negative Approach

-Services Impact of to Negative Impact

-Contribution

-All Subsidiaries - SDG Contribution: Unequal pay Complaints are

-Human capital and poor managed by the

-plays an integral Goal 5 - Gender Equality labor manager-in-charge

-role in delivering conditions; and then to the HR.

-the RCI's key The Group currently employs unheard The HR Team then

-products and almost 50-50 male to female employee delegates the

-services.
-Thus, ratio for its workforce.
-RCI does grievances complaint to the

-acquiring and not show discrimination against right department to

-retaining its women and vulnerable groups in address the issue.

-talent pool goes its hiring process as well as in the

-hand in hand workplace.

-with the Group's

-ability to sustain Goal 8 - Decent Work and

-and grow its Economic Growth

-businesses.

-The Group's ability to provide

-employment opportunities

-through its different business

-units contributes to local

-economic development.
-The

-Group currently employs 381

-workers across its subsidiaries,

-providing decent work in the

-local regions where it operates.

-RSAI - SDG Contribution:

-Coconut-based 0 10 7 11

-products Goal 2- Zero Hunger.

-Leveraging on its modern

-coconut processing technologies

-and the region's abundant supply

-of coconuts, RSAI was able to

-produce 775.22 tons of

-coconut-based products in 2019.

-These products provide

-nutritious, high-quality food

-, ,

-options to the market.
+Key Products Societal Value / Potential Management and Contribution to UN SDGs Negative Approach Services Impact of to Negative Impact Contribution All Subsidiaries - Human capital plays an integral role in delivering the RCI's key products and services.
+Thus, acquiring and retaining its talent pool goes hand in hand with the Group's ability to sustain and grow its businesses.
+RSAI - Coconut- based products SDG Contribution: Goal 5 - Gender Equality The Group currently employs almost 50-50 male to female ratio for its workforce.
+RCI does not show discrimination against women and vulnerable groups in its hiring process as well as in the workplace.
+Goal 8 - Decent Work and Economic Growth The Group's ability to provide employment opportunities through its different business units contributes to local economic development.
+The Group currently employs 381 workers across its subsidiaries, providing decent work in the local regions where it operates.
+SDG Contribution: Goal 2- Zero Hunger.
+Leveraging on its modern coconut processing technologies and the region's abundant supply of coconuts, RSAI was able to produce 775.22 tons of coconutbased products in 2019.
+These products provide nutritious, highquality food options to the market.
+Contribution Unequal pay and poor labor conditions; unheard employee grievances Complaints are managed by the manager-in-charge and then to the HR.
+The HR Team then delegates the complaint to the right department to address the issue.